ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Collaboration/Slack/Slack.md

 Additionaly events can be send manually from the NOI User Interface.
-Tools have been added to the eventviewer context menu, which allows to send the event to a standard, a specific or automatic channel, which is described in [How to setup NOI for BlueCompute](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo/blob/master/doc/EventMgmt/NOI/NOI.md).
+Tools have been added to the eventviewer context menu, which allows to send the event to a standard, a specific or automatic channel.
+Details for using Slack from NOI can be found in [How to setup NOI for BlueCompute](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo/blob/master/doc/EventMgmt/NOI/NOI.md).

 ##Step 1: Setup Slack